Natural Remedies for Hair and Scalp "Build-Up"

 - 1 tablespoon baking soda

 Combine the ingredients in a spray bottle or cup.
-Wet hair and spray or pour the rinse on your hair and work it through.
+Stir until the powdered crystals are completely blended.
+Wet the hair and spray or pour the rinse on your hair.
+Gently rub the mixture into your hair and scalp.
 Rinse thoroughly with warm water, then shampoo with your regular shampoo.

 Simple Vinegar Rinse Recipe